 A vast number of microbes inhabit our gastrointestinal tracts – and are collectively termed the gut microbiome.
 The gut microbiome profoundly orchestrates multiple domains of our normal human physiology.
 An average adult will harbour approximately 10 trillion human cells.
-In contrast, the same adult will host approximately 100 trillion bacteria, which is a staggering 10-fold difference!
+In contrast, the same adult will host approximately 100 trillion human cells, which is a staggering 10-fold increase!
 This enigmatic gut microbiome also weighs approximately 4.4 pounds!
 In essence, each human body (and specifically, each human gut) is a limitless, highly varied and thriving ecosystem which has the means to influence our normal physiology, metabolism, immune system and even mood.

 Who are the Players in our Gut Microbiome?

 Bacteria are fascinating creatures!
 Despite all the bad reputation these diverse creatures have earned throughout human history, most bacteria are harmless, and some are even fruitful to overall health – not just limited to the gut as we shall shortly see.
 So, who are the main players in our gut microbiome?
 The average healthy human adult will host approximately 1000 distinct species of bacteria, amongst which certain phyla dominate.
 These are the Bacteroidetes and Firmicutes bacteria.
 Of course, the composition of the gut microbiome is susceptible to environmental changes, just as the composition of oil and sweat on our skin is amenable to change by the weather.
 Nutrition, the use of antibiotics, certain diseases such as Celiac Disease or Inflammatory Bowel Disease, one’s physical activity and even the mode of delivery can influence the composition of the gut microbiome.